Skip to content

 Best SwatchSeries Alternatives That Still Work in 2026

 SwatchSeries shut down in late 2024.
-We tested 10 licensed streaming alternatives in 2026 and ranked Tubi, Hulu, Peacock, and Pluto TV by value.
+Compare 10 licensed streaming alternatives for 2026, with Tubi, Hulu, Peacock, and Pluto TV ranked by value.

 Best SwatchSeries Alternatives That Still Work in 2026 cover image

 SwatchSeries went dark in late 2024, and the clones that took its place are full of pop-ups, fake players, and notification spam.
-We tested 10 licensed replacements across Chrome, Safari, and a Roku Streaming Stick 4K to find the ones that load fast, run on every device, and won’t put your laptop at risk.
+There are 10 licensed replacements that load fast, run on every device, and won’t put your laptop at risk.

 • Tubi and Pluto TV stream tens of thousands of licensed titles for free with no account required